makma/fingerprintjs.com/content/blog/how-to-use-fingerprintjs-to-prevent-bot-attacks.md

 [![asciicast](https://asciinema.org/a/yifLsZzbe9iABxAK8ovEBlukX.svg)](https://asciinema.org/a/yifLsZzbe9iABxAK8ovEBlukX?data-speed="10"&autoplay=1)

-Even if different email addresses are used, **FingerprintJS** correctly flags the signup attempt as coming from the same visitor.
+Even if different email addresses are used, **Fingerprint** correctly flags the signup attempt as coming from the same visitor.
 At this point, a website operator could choose to block further sign-up attempts.

 ### Conclusion

-While it’s not possible to completely prevent bot attacks given their current sophistication levels, website operators can drastically reduce the risk of compromise by combining techniques like email validation and CAPTCHAS with [**FingerprintJS Pro**. ](https://dashboard.fingerprintjs.com/signup)This layered approach merges traditional techniques for confirming accounts with a solution that’s 99.5% accurate for identifying unique visitors.
+While it’s not possible to completely prevent bot attacks given their current sophistication levels, website operators can drastically reduce the risk of compromise by combining techniques like email validation and CAPTCHAS with [**Fingerprint Pro**. ](https://dashboard.fingerprintjs.com/signup)This layered approach merges traditional techniques for confirming accounts with a solution that’s 99.5% accurate for identifying unique visitors.
 And for recognizing bot activity and identifying malicious bots, **[Botd](https://github.com/fingerprintjs/botd)** offers powerful bot detection in an easy-to-use, open source library.

 The full code for the examples used in this article can be found here: